remaro-network/blog-posts/ESR5_ESR9_YOLOX.md

 ## Knowledge Distillation in YOLOX-ViT for Side-Scan Sonar Object Detection

-This blog post is based on the paper:
+This part of the blog post is based on the paper:

->Aubard, M., Antal, L., Madureira, A., & 'Abrah'am, E. (2024).
+>Aubard, M., Antal, L., Madureira, A., & Ábrahám, E. (2024).
 Knowledge Distillation in YOLOX-ViT for Side-Scan Sonar Object Detection.
 >ArXiv, abs/2403.09313.

 ### Introduction